rparaula/2026-Air-Quality-Summer-Research/preprocessing/README.md

 # Houston AQ/Weather Preprocessing Pipeline

-This README documents the preprocessing workflow used to convert streamed Houston air-quality and weather CSV files into a single machine-learning-ready feature table.
+This README documents the preprocessing workflow used to the various data sources gathered into a single machine-learning-ready feature table.
 The pipeline merges hourly air-quality and weather data, normalizes time formatting, optionally removes redundant columns, filters ZIP Code Tabulation Area geometry to only the ZIP codes present in the dataset, precomputes static spatial relationships, and writes a final feature CSV with temporal, wind-direction, spatial-impact, lag, cardinality, and optional variance-filter metadata.

 The workflow is built around these scripts: